asariakevin/reports2021/research_design.md

 so....

 How will this data be collected and analysed ?
+We will record these interview using a digital audio recorder and the audio will be backed up in our cloud storage platform for redudancy.
+The digital audio recordings will enable us to not only revisit the interviews to gain more insight but its form enables us to share the copy within ourselves with ease.
+We will use the Trint trancription software to perform intelligent verbatim transcription inorder to collect and prepare our data for analysis.
+For data analysis we plan to use thematic analysis as our data is qualitative in nature and this technique enables us to closely examine the data to identify common patterns of meaning that come out repeatedly.

 //whether it will increase
-In order to determine the level of school dropout rate whereby our target population is total primary and secondary school population in the territory of Kenya we will perform a multi-stage clustering sampling. (should we include a reason why we chose this method of sampling?).
+In order to determine the level of school dropout rate whereby our target population is total primary and secondary school population in the territory of Kenya we will perform multi-stage clustering sampling. (should we include a reason why we chose this method of sampling?).
 We will first cluster counties in terms of their economic output grouping them into 5 .
 From those clusters in each we will randomly choose(ongezea mambo ya random numbers) 3 counties.
 In each